mdkmscsepust/mdkmscsepust/README.md

+Hey there! 👋
+As a fellow software engineer, I get it — you're probably looking for something practical, code-friendly, and maybe even a bit low-level.
+So here's the same intro, but written with that dev-to-dev vibe:

+---

-# 👋 Hi, I'm a Software Engineer
+Hi, I'm Masum Billah 👨‍💻

-🚀 Backend Developer | Deep Learning | Microservices
+Currently building stuff as a **Backend Developer**, diving deep into **Deep Learning**, using **TensorFlow** and designing scalable systems as a **Microservices Architect**.
-📍 Based in Bangladesh | 🌐 Open to global opportunities
+Based in Bangladesh 🇧🇩 | Open to remote opportunities worldwide 💼

 ---